Inside the Body’s Hidden Matrix: How to Improve Fascia Health

 Why it Matters: Fascia thrives on water.
 Dehydration can lead to stiffness.

-Move slowly in multiple directions to support fascia
+Move slowly in multiple planes for supple fascia

-Why it Matters: Dynamic stretching and multiplanar movements prevent fascia from becoming stiff.
+Why it Matters: Dynamic stretching—movements that take your joints and muscles through their full range of motion—helps prevent fascia from becoming stiff.

-- Do dynamic stretching, especially twisting and circular movements.
+• Do dynamic stretching, including twisting and circular movements.

-- To prevent fascia from getting stiff and keep lymph flowing, doing small movements consistently (i.e. moving 5 min. every 30 min.) is more effective than being sedentary all week, then doing intense activity for hours as a weekend warrior.
+• To prevent fascia from getting stiff and keep lymph flowing, doing small movements consistently (i.e. moving 5 min. every 30 min.) is more effective than being sedentary all week and trying to make up for it as a weekend warrior.

 Optimize your diet for fascia health

-Why it Matters: Your diet plays a role in maintaining the elasticity of your fascia.
+Why it Matters: What you eat influences the elasticity of your fascia.

-- Consume collagen-boosting foods: Collagen is a key structural protein in fascia, and consuming foods that support collagen production can enhance its strength and flexibility.
-Collagen-rich or collagen-boosting foods include bone broth, leafy greens, citrus fruits (rich in vitamin C), and protein sources like fish, eggs, and legumes.
+• Consume collagen-boosting foods: Collagen is a key structural protein in fascia, and consuming foods that support collagen production can enhance its strength and flexibility.
+Collagen-rich or collagen-boosting foods include bone broth, leafy greens, citrus fruits (rich in vitamin C), and protein like fish, eggs, and legumes.

-- Eat an anti-inflammatory diet: Chronic inflammation can stiffen fascia and lead to pain.
-Eat an anti-inflammatory diet rich in omega-3 fatty acids (found in fatty fish, walnuts, and flaxseeds), antioxidant-rich foods like berries, turmeric, and dark leafy greens, and whole foods instead of processed, refined food products.
+• Eat an anti-inflammatory diet: Chronic inflammation can stiffen fascia and lead to pain.
+Eat an anti-inflammatory diet rich in omega-3 fatty acids (found in fatty fish, walnuts, and flaxseeds), antioxidant-rich foods like berries, turmeric, and dark leafy greens, and whole foods instead of processed, refined foods.

 Prioritize rest and recovery

-- Use Epsom salt baths, gentle stretching, or saunas.
+• Use Epsom salt (magnesium) baths, gentle stretching, or saunas.

 Avoid overuse and excessive strain